anoma/taiga/book/src/conclusion.md

 * The blinding proof that enables full privacy of VP,
 * The transaction description that enables spending and creating notes by verifying the different proofs.

+For a technical overview of Taiga, see the [technical specification](spec.md).

 In practice, the performance of our current implementation heavily depends on the size of the circuits, but also the number of proofs.

 ## Performance